-- 15.1 Ordained ministry staff in the Sydney Diocese are not "employees" or "deemed workers" for the purposes of the Workers Compensation Act.
-Accordingly they are not entitled to benefits under that Act and should not be included in the annual declaration form completed for the parish's workers compensation insurer. - 15.2 Where a Rector or Assistant minister, under the age of 65, is assessed as medically disabled (and unable to continue in the their current role), the Diocesan Stipend Continuance Plan (SCP) provides the Rector or Assistant minister with an amount equal to 75% of their stipend package applicable at the date of the disability.
-The amount payable under the SCP will be reduced by any other amount already paid or payable in the future in relation to the injury or sickness, or partial employment.

-- 15.3 Payments under the SCP commence 90 days after the permanent disability occurs and continue until assessed as able to return to work, age 65 or earlier death.
+- 15.1.
+Ordained ministry staff in the Sydney Diocese are not "employees" or "deemed workers" for the purposes of the Workers Compensation Act.
+Accordingly they are not entitled to benefits under that Act and should not be included in the annual declaration form completed for the parish's workers compensation insurer. - 15.2.
+The parish is required to continue to pay an ordained minister their agreed stipend and allowances/benefits while ever they remain licensed to the parish. - 15.3.
+Where an ordained minister licensed to the parish, under the age of 65, is assessed as medically disabled (and unable to continue in the their current role), the Diocesan Stipend Continuance Insurance Plan (SCI) provides the parish with an amount equal to 75% of the recommended minimum stipend package applicable at the date of the disability.
+The amount payable under the SCI will be reduced by any other amount already paid or payable in the future in relation to the injury or sickness, or partial employment. - 15.4.
+Payments under the SCI commence 90 days after the disability occurs and continue until the individual is assessed as able to return to work, to a maximum of 5 years or until age 65 in the case of an Assistant

+Minister, or until age 65 in the case of a Rector, or earlier death.
 Payments are indexed in line with the annual movements in CPI to a maximum rate of 5% per annum.
-The cost of the SCP is recovered from parishes via the PCR system. - 15.4 A Return to Work plan is developed in consultation with professional consultants, medical advisors, your regional bishop and yourself.
-The plan is aimed at returning you to the work environment without aggravating your medical condition.
-Under this plan a return to work will see a reduction in the payment from the insurance provider, eg. if you return to working 3 days per week the insurance payment will be reduced by 50%.
-If you commence other duties unrelated to your previous role your insurance payment will be reduced by 75% of any earnings received. - 15.5 The SCP does not cover expenses (such as medical expenses) which are incurred by a rector or assistant minister, so each rector and assistant minister should ensure that they have adequate medical and hospital cover.
-A basic cover is provided by Medicare. - 15.6 To be eligible to participate in the SCP, a Rector or Assistant minister must be licensed to a parish for more than 15 hours per week (ie, a minimum of 2 full days). - 15.7 If a rector or assistant minister leaves the service of the Diocese, they may apply to the Insurer within 60 days of leaving to have their SCP cover continued in their new situation. - 15.8 Further information in relation to the SCP can be found in the Parish Support Services brochure 'About your Income Protection Cover A guide for parish clergy in the Diocese of Sydney' or by contacting SDS Parish Support Services.
+The cost of the SCI is recovered from parishes via the PCR system.

+- 15.5.
+A Return to Work plan is developed in consultation with professional consultants, medical advisors, the regional bishop and the minister.
+The plan is aimed at returning the minister to the work environment without aggravating their medical condition.
+Under this plan a return to work will see a reduction in the payment from the insurance provider, e.g., if the person returns to working 3 days per week the insurance payment will be reduced by 50%.
+If they commence other duties unrelated to their previous role the insurance payment will be reduced by any earnings received. - 15.6.
+Where an ordained minister is assessed as unable to return to work, but their licence to the parish has ended, any further payments by the insurer will be made to the minister, but will be taxable and therefore subject to withholding. - 15.7.
+The SCI does not cover expenses (such as medical expenses) which are incurred by a Rector or Assistant Minister, so each Rector and Assistant Minister should ensure that they have adequate medical and hospital cover.
+A basic cover is provided by Medicare. - 15.8.
+To be eligible to participate in the SCI, a Rector or Assistant Minister must be licensed to a parish for more than 15 hours per week (i.e., a minimum of 2 full days). - 15.9.
+If a Rector or Assistant Minister leaves the service of the Diocese, they may apply to the Insurer within 60 days of leaving to have their SCI cover continued in their new situation.